- Location: NE Arata Road between 223rd and 238th Avenues, with some additional work on Halsey Street and Wood Village Boulevard

 Funding for the project comes from multiple federal grant sources including $1.67 million from Regional Flexible Funds awarded by Metro and $2.1 million allocated from the State of Oregon’s Flexible Funds.

 Arata Road will remain open during construction but there will be lane closures and one-way traffic during construction.
-The tentative plan is for traffic to flow one-way eastbound from Wood Village Blvd. to NE 238th Drive and one way westbound from Wood Village Blvd. to NE 223rd Ave.
-The traffic plan will be confirmed by the contractor prior to construction.
+Currently traffic is flowing one-way westbound from Wood Village Boulevard to NE 223rd Ave. and one-way eastbound from Wood Village Blvd. to NE 238th Drive.

 Access will be maintained for residents, businesses and organizations along Arata Road, including mail delivery, garbage collection, and emergency vehicle access.
 During work at driveways, there will be brief access delays, with prior notice.